1. The Moore & Smalley Palace Shield will run the following Cup Competitions:

 Loxham Cup.
 For First XIs of clubs playing in Divisions 2 and 3 and Second XIs of clubs playing in Divisions 1B, 2 and 3 without a First XI in this competition.

-Any club may withdraw one, more or all of its teams from the cup competitions, (in strict order of lowest to highest) but must give notice to the Secretary by February 1st each year.
+Any club may withdraw one, more or all of its teams from the cup competitions, (in strict order of lowest to highest) but must give notice to the Secretary by the 1st of April each year.

 Postponement of a Meyler Cup tie shall only be allowed if either team is involved in the Lancashire, National Village or National Club Knock Out Competitions and postponement of a Loxham Cup tie will only be allowed if the ground of the home club is required for the above competitions.
 Postponement of a Crabtree Cup tie will require the consent of the Executive.